jsbuiting/huggingface_project/README.md

 # Huggingface Project
-Trying out novel models from huggingface
+Goal: Learning how to utilize novel models from huggingface

-This is very much a WiP (Work in Progress)
+This project is very much a WiP (Work in Progress)

+Steps to follow:
+1. Create a small example of a huggingface model used in notebook
+2. Make a very lightweight webapp of this example
+3. ?

 Resources
 * https://huggingface.co/